zarf-dev/proposals/2-remove-big-bang/README.md

 longer appropriate, updates to the list must be approved by the remaining approvers.
 -->

-# ZEP-1: Deprecate Big Bang Extension
+# ZEP-2: Remove Big Bang Extension

 - [Summary](#summary)
 - [Motivation](#motivation)